Factors Affecting Flexibility and Joint Mobility [ UPDATED 12/23/2019 ]

 Although a comprehensive strength training program has a positive effect on flexibility gains, heavy strength training through a limited range of motion during an exercise can decrease range of motion.

 To prevent a range of motion loss the agonist and antagonist muscle groups should be strengthened through the full available range of motion.
-Lifting technique also contributes to the development of over and under active muscles groups.
+Lifting technique also contributes to the development of over and underactive muscle groups.
 For example, if an athlete’s knee moves inward (valgus knee) they are likely to develop overactive adductors, tensor fascia latte, vastus lateralis, and underactive gluteus medius, gluteus maximus and vastus medialis oblique weakness.

 Active individuals are generally more flexible than inactive individuals.
 This is true for individuals who participate in regular flexibility routines and for individuals participating in other physical activity.
 Men and women have proven more flexible in participating in functional activities and/or strength training regimens.